Otago Daily Times, 23 October 2010

 Ms Sullivan said the groups eventually ranked the treatments by majority consensus with four out of the six putting oral drugs for erectile dysfunction at the bottom and the same number ranking statins for patients at high risk of cardiovascular disease at the top.

-Ms Sullivan said while there was reasonable agreement about the top and bottom priorities, people were divided over ranking of such things as hand sanitiser in schools.
+Ms Sullivan said while there was reasonable agreement about the top and bottom priorities, people were divided over ranking of such things as hand sanitizer in schools.

-Treatment for illnesses considered to have a lifestyle element, and late-stage treatment for leukaemia and kidney disease were lowly ranked.
+Treatment for illnesses considered to have a lifestyle element, and late-stage treatment for leukemia and kidney disease were lowly ranked.